Newsletter Subscribe

 Shrimp, Onion, Garlic, Gochujang, Dark Soy sauce, Butter, Olive oil, Oyster sauce, Rice Vinegar, Sesame Seed oil, Tomato Paste and Salt.

-Gochujang pasta is a versatile dish; you can use shrimp, prawns, chicken breast, or salami as the protein.
+Gochujang pasta is a versatile dish; you can use shrimp, fish, chicken breast, or salami as the protein.
 Onions and garlic add a savoury taste.
 Gochujang is a fermented chili paste from Korea.
 If you are unfamiliar with it, it is not as spicy as you would assume.

 Slice the onion thinly, and finely dice the garlic cloves.
 Peel the shrimps and devein.
 Wash the shrimps thoroughly under water.

-Begin boiling a pot of water for the pasta.
-It will take five minutes for the water to reach the boiling point; thereafter, add salt and pasta, and set the timer for eight and a half minutes.
+Set the temperature to medium-low.
+Add olive oil and butter to the pot.
+Add the onions and garlic to the pot.
+Sauté for 6 to 7 minutes, until lightly golden.
+Begin boiling water for the pasta.
+It will take five minutes for the water to reach a boil; thereafter, add salt and pasta, and set the timer for eight and a half minutes.
 Once the pasta is al dente, reserve 1/4 cup of pasta water and drain the rest into the sink.

 During this process, add the following ingredients, such as the tomato paste, gochujang, sesame seed oil, dark soy sauce, oyster sauce, and rice vinegar, to a bowl to create the gochujang sauce.
 Add the sauce to the pot and sauté for 2 minutes, until the gochujang is well incorporated into the onions and garlic.